EricCJoyce/Neuron-Java/README.md

 For you to use the Neuron-Java library, you'll need to download the jBLAS JAR and install jBLAS.
 The following steps successfully installed jBLAS version 1.2.4 on Ubuntu 18.04.

 You will need the jBLAS Java archive file.
-Download it using the command line as follows, but take note of where you download this file; you will need to refer to it explicitly when compiling and running.
+Download it via the command line as follows, but take note of where you download this file; you will need to refer to it explicitly when compiling and running.
 ```
 wget http://jblas.org/jars/jblas-1.2.4.jar
 ```